 Clause 11(6) would permit an assistance agency to recover an overpayment of personal assistance where personal assistance is given to a person during the person's 21 days show cause period and it later eventuates that the person does not show cause why action should not be taken.

 Clause 12 : Guidelines to protect privacy

-Clause 12(1) would require the matching and source agencies to comply with the interim data-matching guidelines set out in the Schedule.
+Clause 12 would require the matching and source agencies to comply with data-matching guidelines set out in the Schedule.
 These have been drafted by the Privacy Commissioner.
-This would be the situation until new guidelines are issued in 1991.